eeshazro/wishlist/docs/starter basic/04-collaboration-service-basic.md

 ## Overview

-The Collaboration Service (`apps/collaboration-service/server.js`) is responsible for **basic sharing and invitation management** in the Amazon collaborative wishlist application.
-This basic version handles invitation creation, acceptance, and access tracking - without advanced features like comments and role-based access control.
+The Collaboration Service (`apps-basic/collaboration-service/server.js`) is responsible for **basic sharing and invitations** in the Amazon collaborative wishlist application (Basic Version).
+It handles simple wishlist sharing with view-only access, invitation management, and basic access control.

 ## 🏗️ Architecture Pattern

 This service follows a **basic collaboration pattern** where:
-- Manages wishlist sharing and access control
+- Manages wishlist sharing with view-only access
 - Handles invitation creation and acceptance
-- Provides simple view-only access control
+- Provides simple access control (owner vs viewer)
-- Tracks who has access to shared wishlists
-- Integrates with other services for permission validation
+- Integrates with other services for ownership validation

 ## 🔧 Key Components